tel: +48 22 499 98 98

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Wide application in advanced technologically fields – find application in hard drives, electric motors, medical apparatus or various technologically advanced devices.
+• Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: